veithen/veithen.github.io/_posts/2014-11-17-jekyll-schema-org-metadata.md

 * `url`: links each [http://schema.org/BlogPosting](http://schema.org/BlogPosting) item in the `blogPost` collection to the actual page containing the full item (i.e. the [http://schema.org/BlogPosting](http://schema.org/BlogPosting) item with the complete set of metadata properties).

+## What about Facebook and Twitter?

+Unfortunately Facebook and Twitter don't use schema.org metadata to produce rich snippets.
+Facebook relies on [Open Graph meta tags](https://developers.facebook.com/docs/sharing/best-practices#tags), which need to be added to the header of the HTML page.
+Twitter defines its own [set of meta tags](https://dev.twitter.com/cards/overview), but supports Open Graph as fallback.
+This means that if you already have added the Open Graph metadata, then only the `twitter:card` tag is required to support Twitter.